DNXLabs/DevOps-Interview-Questions/README.md

   * In production or just at home on personal projects?
 * How to keep logs on servers or containers with ephemeral storage?
 * Where to look when trying to reduce cloud costs without reducing capacity?

+##### AWS Questions

+* Describe the advantages/disadvantages of using CloudFormation to manage your resources
+* Would you use CloudFormation to create a RDS database?
+* Describe EC2 spot instances and which use cases it can be used to reduce costs

+#### Database Questions

+* What's the use case for a database read replica?

 #### Architecture Questions